ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-4-2.md

-Chapter 4: Tools and Techniques for the Relentless Cycle: Incorporating Mindfulness and Meditation into Daily Practice
+Incorporating Mindfulness and Meditation into Daily Practice
 ======================================================================================================================

 Incorporating mindfulness and meditation into daily practice can be a powerful tool for developing resilience, perseverance, and a growth mindset.
 In this chapter, we will explore how these practices can support the principles of the relentless cycle and provide some tips for incorporating them into your daily routine.